-PEG believes that everyone involved in working with children and vulnerable adults has a responsibility to promote the welfare of all children and young people, to keep them safe and to practise in a way that protects them.
+PEG believes that everyone involved in working with children has a responsibility to promote the welfare of all children, to keep them safe and to practise in a way that protects them.

 Some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues which may or may not be linked to a protected characteristic.